 After feedback closes

 Your feedback is important to us.
-Once we have received all the feedback, we will use it to help us refine our plans for the area.
+We have received all the feedback, we will use it to help us refine our plans for the area.

 We will also produce a report on the feedback received, which will be available on this webpage.
 Submitters who provide contact details will be notified when this report is available.